...

 ☛ There are no facilities or shops around.

 ☛ During low tide, the seawater is very shallow (0 – 30cm) to swim to the coral reefs.
-But with a fin and fin strap, you can walk to the coral reefs, which takes about 5 to 10 minutes.
+But with a fin and a fin strap, you can walk to the coral reefs, which takes about 5 to 10 minutes.

 ☛ It is best to use longer fins if you want to dive beyond the coral reef groups.